Spanish conquest of Nicaragua: Nicaragua before the conquest

 When the Spanish first arrived in what is now Nicaragua there were three principal indigenous groups living in the western portions of the country; these were the Chorotega (also known as the Mangue), the Nicarao, and the Matagalpa (also known as Chontal, from the Nahuatl term for "foreigner").
 The Nicarao were a Nawat-speaking Mesoamerican people that had migrated southwards from central Mexico from the 8th century AD onwards.
 They broke off from the Pipil around the early 13th century and settled in pockets of western Nicaragua along the Pacific coast, with their heaviest concentration in what is now the department of Rivas.
 The Chorotega were also a Mesoamerican people that had migrated from Mexico and spoke the Mangue language.
 The Subtiaba (also known as the Maribio) were another group of Mexican origin, speaking the Subtiaba language.
 The Tacacho were a small group of unknown origin and language.
 The Matagalpa were a non-Mesoamerican people of the Intermediate Area, who spoke a Misumalpan language, but belonged to the Chibchoidean cultural region.
 They occupied the Central Highlands, over an area covering the modern departments of Boaco, Chontales, Estelí, Jinotega, Matagalpa, southwestern parts of Nueva Segovia, and neighbouring parts of Honduras.
 The Matagalpa were a tribal society organised into different lineages and chiefdoms, who engaged in organised intertribal warfare; at the time of Spanish contact they were at war with the Nicarao.
 Eastern Nicaragua was inhabited by Chibchoidean peoples such as the Rama, and the Misumalpa peoples such as the Mayangna and the Miskito.
 The Chibchoidean peoples of the interior were culturally related to South American groups, and had developed more complex societies than that of the Miskito, who were of Caribbean origin.
+Based on scholar analysis of Spanish accounts traversing through this region without much difficulty or need to clear paths to travel during the conquest, it suggests that there existed a significant degree of commerce through created or constructed land and water routes between sophisticated societies termed cacicazgos with political structures led by chiefs known as caciques who which were elected by the members of the pueblos.

 The population of Nicaragua at the time of contact is estimated at 825,000.
 The first century after Spanish contact witnessed the demographic collapse of the native populations, resulting principally from exposure to Old World diseases and their exportation as slaves, but also from a combination of war and mistreatment.